- 29 month graduate program, comprised of 14 months didactic and 15 months of clinical rotations

 - Students will enroll after earning a bachelor's degree, successfully completing specific prerequisite classes, and gaining at least 500 hours of health care experience.

-- Students will complete didactic and laboratory classes in subjects including anatomy, pathology, physical examination, and clinical medicine during the first 14 months followed by 15 months of clinical rotations under the supervision of physicians and other specialists in required and elective practice areas of clinical specialization.
+- Students will complete didactic and laboratory classes in subjects including anatomy, physiology, pathology, physical examination, and clinical medicine during the first 14 months followed by 15 months of clinical rotations under the supervision of physicians and other specialists in required and elective practice areas of clinical specialization.

 - Based on projected needs in rural states, primary care will be an emphasis of the program.
 Graduates will be eligible to seek licensure to practice in one or more of the 50 states.